Learn more about high blood pressure that's caused by another medical condition. Find out about risk factors and treatments to help you stay healthy.

 Angiotensin II receptor blockers.
-These medications help relax blood vessels by blocking the action — not the formation — of a natural chemical that narrows blood vessels.
+These medications help relax blood vessels by blocking the action of a natural chemical that narrows blood vessels.
 Like ACE inhibitors, angiotensin II receptor blockers often are useful for people with coronary artery disease, heart failure or kidney failure.

 These medications have fewer potential side effects than do ACE inhibitors.
 Angiotensin II receptor blockers should not be used during pregnancy.

 Calcium channel blockers.
-These medications help relax the muscles of your blood vessels or slow your heart rate.
+These medications help relax the muscles of the blood vessels or slow the heart rate.
 Calcium channel blockers may work better for some people than ACE inhibitors or beta blockers alone.
 Possible side effects include water retention, dizziness and constipation.

-Grapefruit juice interacts with some calcium channel blockers, increasing levels of the medication in your blood and putting you at a higher risk of side effects.
-Ask your doctor or pharmacist if your medication is affected by grapefruit juice.
+Grapefruit juice interacts with some calcium channel blockers, increasing levels of the medication in the blood and increasing the risk of side effects.
+Ask your health care provider or pharmacist if grapefruit juice affects your medication.

 Direct renin inhibitors.
-These medications relax and widen the arteries by prevention the action of a protein (enzyme) called renin.
-Renin is released by your kidneys and helps control blood pressure.
+These medications relax and widen the arteries by preventing the action of a protein (enzyme) called renin.
 An example of a direct renin inhibitor is as aliskiren (Tekturna).

 Common side effects of aliskiren include dizziness and diarrhea.
-If you have diabetes or moderate to severe kidney problems, you shouldn't use aliskiren in combination with ACE inhibitors or angiotensin II receptor blockers.
+People with diabetes or moderate to severe kidney problems shouldn't use aliskiren in combination with ACE inhibitors or angiotensin II receptor blockers.

 Treatment for secondary hypertension can sometimes be complicated.
-You may need more than one medication combined with lifestyle changes to control your high blood pressure.
-Your doctor will want to see you more frequently — possibly as often as once a month — until your blood pressure is controlled.
-Your doctor may also recommend that you keep track of your blood pressure at home.
+It might take more than one medication combined with lifestyle changes to control high blood pressure.
+Your health care provider will want to see you more often — possibly as often as once a month — until your blood pressure is controlled.
+Your provider may also recommend that you keep track of your blood pressure at home.

-Healthy lifestyle changes are recommended to keep your heart healthy and your blood pressure low.
+Healthy lifestyle changes are recommended to keep the heart healthy and blood pressure low.
 These include:

-Decreasing the salt in your diet.
+Decreasing salt in the diet.
 A lower sodium intake — 1,500 milligrams (mg) a day — is appropriate for people 51 years of age and older and for people of any age who are Black or who have hypertension, diabetes or chronic kidney disease.
 Otherwise healthy people can aim for 2,300 mg a day or less.

-While you can reduce the amount of salt you eat by putting down the saltshaker, you should also pay attention to the amount of salt that's in the processed foods you eat, such as canned soups or frozen dinners.
+Reducing salt requires putting down the saltshaker and paying attention to the amount of salt in processed foods, such as canned soups or frozen dinners.

-Your high blood pressure may be discovered during a routine physical.
-At that point, your primary care doctor may order more tests or refer you to a doctor who specializes in treating whatever the suspected underlying cause of your high blood pressure may be.
-For example, if your doctor believes that a kidney problem is causing your high blood pressure, you'll likely be referred to a doctor who specializes in treating kidney disorders (nephrologist).
+High blood pressure may be discovered during a routine physical.
+At that point, your primary care provider may order more tests or refer you to a provider who specializes in treating the suspected cause of your high blood pressure.
+For example, if your provider believes that a kidney problem is causing your high blood pressure, you'll likely be referred to a doctor who specializes in treating kidney disorders (nephrologist).